arnpi/pySysAdsBlock/README.md

 This program will add http://someonewhocares.org/hosts/hosts to your /etc/hosts file.

-All hosts in the file will go to 127.0.0.1 (If your Apache server is listening this IP, you should change this)
+All hosts in the file will go to 127.0.0.1 (If your Apache server is listening this IP, you should change this ...)

 Works in command line or gui and systray icon.